skxuelin/frontend-nanodegree-sko-p4/README.md

 * took out all the variables that do not have to be inside the loop outside the loop so they are not repeated for each pizza.
 * took out all the functions that do not have to be run inside the loop outside.

 I took out sizeSwitcher(size) function from determineDx(size) as a stand alone function.
-This function needs to be only run once to find the new size outside the loop in the changePizzaSizes(size) function
+This function only needs to be run once to find the new size outside the loop in the changePizzaSizes(size) function.

 DetermineDx(size) function is not used:
 * To calculate the new width per pizza, we just need to find what the new size should be, either 0.25, 0.3333, or 0.5 relative to the window width.
 We do not need to loop